idaholab/moose/framework/doc/content/syntax/HDGKernels/index.md

 formulation description of a Poisson problem.
 The Raviart-Thomas elements ensure continuity of the normal component of the vector field across element faces.
-We break that continuity in the finite element space used in the hybridized method and instead introduce degrees of freedom, that live only on the mesh skeleton, that are responsible for ensuring the continuity that was lost by breaking the finite element space.
+We break that continuity in the finite element space used in the hybridized method and instead introduce degrees of freedom, that live only on the mesh skeleton (the faces of the mesh), that are responsible for ensuring the continuity that was lost by breaking the finite element space.
 In libMesh/MOOSE implementation terms, when hybridizing the Raviart-Thomas description of the Poisson problem, we change from using a `RAVIART_THOMAS` basis to an `L2_RAVIART_THOMAS` basis and introduce a `SIDE_HIERARCHIC` variable whose degrees of freedom live on the mesh skeleton.
-We will refer to the variables that exist "before" the hybridization as primal variables and the variable(s) that live on the mesh skeleton as Lagrange multipliers or dual variable(s).
+We will refer to the variables that exist "before" the hybridization as primal variables and the variable(s) that live on the mesh skeleton as Lagrange multipliers (LMs) or dual variable(s).

 ## Implementation in MOOSE